NeuroMomentum/cognition-assurance/FAQ.md

 - Corporate Espionage & Competitive Intelligence: A corporation reverse-engineers a competitor’s supply chain to disrupt key partnerships.
 - Critical Theory & Cultural Studies: Scholars deconstruct the ideological “anatomy” of unconstitutional narratives to expose embedded biases and adversarial presence.

-## What are the philosophical implications of Anatomy Warfare?
+## What are the philosophical implications of Cognition Assurance?
-Anatomy Warfare reconceptualizes conflict not as a direct confrontation of opposing forces, but as a strategic contest over a system’s sovereignty by compromising the functional integrity of its internal components or subsystems.
+Cognition Assurance reconceptualizes conflict not as a direct confrontation of opposing forces, but as a strategic contest over a system’s sovereignty by compromising the functional integrity of its internal components or subsystems.
 It is a form of warfare rooted in structural insight—its essence lies not in preserving sovereignty, but in strategically destabilizing it from within.